hnhkj/hnhkj.github.io/blog/hote/lpa/README.md

 ## Desctription:

 LattePanda Case, It's used for a LattePanda product, LattePanda 3D file download from link <https://github.com/LattePandaTeam/LattePanda-3D-Models.git>.
 LattePanda is A Powerful Windows 10 Mini PC.
-If you hope to know more information about LattePanda, Please refer to [www.lattepanda.com]<www.lattepanda.com>
+If you hope to know more information about LattePanda, Please refer to Lattepanda web <www.lattepanda.com>

 ## 3D view